davidtkramer/typical-data/README.md

 user.isActive; // false
 ```

-Traits can define their own transient params and after create hooks using the alternative builder syntax.
+Traits can define their own transient params and after build hooks using the alternative builder syntax.

 ```typescript
 import { postFactory } from './post-factory';